LC-MS analysis

 What is LC-MS analysis used for?

 One common use of LC-MS is specific migration testing of food contact materials, where the method is used to quantify the migration of specified toxicologically concerning substances from the contact material to a food simulant.
 Examples of this include bisphenol A testing and primary aromatic amine (PAA) screening.
+Similarly, in the food and feed industries, LC-MS can be used for mycotoxin testing and for identifying and quantifying other unwanted contaminants.

 LC-MS is also used in biochemical research to investigate proteins and other large molecules and in pharmaceutical development for research and quality control.
 In environmental analysis, LC-MS is commonly used to analyze water, soil, and other natural samples.
 Its ability to separate compounds based on molecular weight also makes it indispensable in the analysis of large molecules in polymer and material science.